h0MER247/swGL/README.md

 Reasonably fast for a software rasterizer :).
 You'll get good framerates if you stick to 640x480 or 800x600 resolutions.

 ### How to get it running
 For most games it's enough to put the resulting file `OpenGL32.dll` right into the game directory.
-Games like *Half Life 1* or *Star Trek - Elite Force I* however need some config file modifications before they use the custom OpenGL driver.
+Games like *Half Life 1*, *Star Trek - Elite Force I* or *Heavy Metal F.A.K.K.²* however need some config file modifications before they use the custom OpenGL driver.
 For this games you have to rename the `OpenGL32.dll` file you just compiled to something else - like `swGL.dll` for example - or they will just use the OpenGL driver provided from your graphics card vendor!

 ##### Half Life 1
 Put `swGL.dll` into Half Life 1's `gldrv` directory and modify the file `drvmap.txt` accordingly.
 Then select the driver from the Options menu in Half Life 1.

-##### Star Trek - Elite Force I
+##### Star Trek - Elite Force I / Heavy Metal F.A.K.K.²
-Put `swGL.dll` into Star Trek - Elite Force I's game directory.
-Modify the config file inside the `BaseEF` directory to use the new custom OpenGL driver.
+Put `swGL.dll` into the game directory.
+Modify the config file inside the `BaseEF` / `fakk` directory to use the new custom OpenGL driver.
 To do this, add the command `r_gldriver "swGL.dll"`.

 ### Supported Games
 As far as I can tell Quake 3, Star Trek Elite Force I & II, Half Life 1, Unreal, Unreal Tournament 99 and Heavy Metal: F.A.K.K.² work pretty well for the most part.
 Serious Sam - The First & Second Encounter both work okay(ish).
 Homeworld is quite hard to play as swGL can't draw lines (at the moment).
 Enclave and Severance - Blade Of Darkness aren't really playable as there are too many unimplemented OpenGL procedures :).
 I haven't tried other titles so far.